ighanim/aws-well-architected-labs/content/Operational Excellence/300_Labs/300_Health_Aware_CICD_Pipelines/1_deploy_sample_cicd_pipeline.md

 ### 3. Test the AWS CodePipeline workflow

 In this step, we will validate a successful pipeline execution.
-Go to the [AWS CodePipeline console](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines?region=ap-southeast-2), select the health aware workflow you just created and click the “Release Change” button, then click “Release” when prompted.

-In this step, we will validate a successful pipeline execution.
 Go to the [AWS CodePipeline console](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines?region=ap-southeast-2), select the workflow you just created and click the “Release Change” button, then click “Release” when prompted.

 ![CodePipeline release change ](/Operations/300_Health_Aware_CICD_Pipelines/Images/codepipeline-release-change.png)